mloxtw/my-notveryautomated-script/README.md

 HOW TO USE
-simply cd to the file like this:
+simply cd to the dir like this:

 cd my-notveryautomated-script